pegvin/CH32V003/README.md

 repository contains a main `build.sh` script responsible for building/cleaning.
 It uses `ccache` (If available) to do incremental builds.

+The repository also has GitHub Actions setup inside `.github/workflows/build.yml` file.
+It sets up the toolchain (caches it to speedup further CI builds) & builds in both debug & release mode.
+The build directories are then uploaded as artifacts.

 Other stuff that might be worth looking into:
 - <https://github.com/basilhussain/ch32v003-startup>